HOW TO CLEAN AN AIR FILTER

 Oiled versions, such as the widely-recognized K&N® filters, use an oiled cotton gauze construction.
 A thorough cleaning of K&N air filters is only required when portions of the screen are no longer visible, or roughly every 50,000 miles.

-When cleaning your air filter, it's important to use a cleaner that will thoroughly remove dirt and debris without petroleum-based chemicals, which can damage or dissolve the filter materials.
+When cleaning your car's air filter, it's important to use a cleaner that will thoroughly remove dirt and debris without petroleum-based chemicals, which can damage or dissolve the filter materials.
 You should avoid using solvents or kerosene for this reason.

-Simple Green All-Purpose Cleaner is aggressive on grease and heavy soils, but is gentle enough to clean air filters without harming the filter material or causing damage to surfaces found on automotive equipment.
-When used per label instructions, it's safe on aluminum, chrome, titanium and other high-tech alloys, as well as painted and gel-coated surfaces, anodized and electroplated parts, carbon fiber, metals, plastics, rubber and much more.
+Simple Green All-Purpose Cleaner is aggressive on grease and heavy soils but is gentle enough to clean air filters without harming the filter material or causing damage to surfaces found on automotive equipment.
+When used per label instructions, it's safe on aluminum, chrome, titanium, and other high-tech alloys, as well as painted and gel-coated surfaces, anodized and electroplated parts, carbon fiber, metals, plastics, rubber and much more.

 Check your Owner's Manual before cleaning the air filter.
-Always follow manufacturer's complete instructions for cleaning and maintenance.
+Always follow the manufacturer's complete instructions for cleaning and maintenance.
 Make sure the engine is cool to the touch before cleaning.